sch3fr/StudyDump/README.md

 I managed to fix one of the problems, so while I'm not confident in my skills, I still feel better about everything than before.
 ## 24-JUL-21
 Not much done today.
 I am stuck again.
 I did some tweaks and removed some useless pieces of code, but in terms of the logic behind my Just(To)DoIt app not much has been done today.
+## 25-JUL-21
+Trying to wrap my head around data binding.
+It could make my project so much easier.
+I spent most of yesterday's session trying to (unsuccessfully) google all the errors, now I know I can just use different approach.